Individual Therapy

 Start the Process Today

-Far too many medical trainees delay seeking help until problems escalate.
+Far too many medical students, medical residents, and medical fellows delay seeking help until problems escalate.
 The best time to seek help was yesterday.
 The second best time is today.